datasilvia/data-cleaning-pandas/README.md

 ```

+The Shark Attacks dataset has 6970 rows and 23 columns.

 # 3.- Decide on a hypothesis (or hypotheses)/**case use** to guide our data cleaning efforts.

 We pretended that a major **travel agency** had hired us to solve their clients' concerns when choosing vacation destinations.